beno/roda-rest_api/README.md

 ####ID pattern

-To support various id formats, one of the symbol_matcher symbols or a regex can be specified to match custom id formats.
+To support various id formats a regex can be specified to match custom id formats.
-The plugin adds the :uuid symbol for 8-4-4-4-12 formatted UUIDs.

 ```ruby
   uuid_pat = /(\w{8}-\w{4}-\w{4}-\w{4}-\w{12})/